seedfinancialdev/seed-portal/replit.md

 ## Overview

 This is a comprehensive Seed Financial Internal Employee Portal built with React, TypeScript, Express.js, and PostgreSQL.
 The application features a centralized dashboard as the home page (/) with integrated tools including a sophisticated quote calculator (/calculator), commission tracker, client intelligence engine, and profile management.
 The portal provides HubSpot integration, real-time weather services, address autocomplete, and advanced sales analytics.
-The quote calculator calculates pricing based on various business parameters like revenue bands, transaction volumes, and industry complexity.
+The quote calculator now features a modern 5-service selection system (Bookkeeping, TaaS, Payroll, AP/AR Lite, FP&A Lite), enhanced client details with address collection, automated MSA document generation, and Box integration for client folder management.
 The overall vision is to create a centralized command center for all Seed Financial business operations, enhancing internal efficiency and client engagement.

 ## User Preferences